 If you want, you can check the feed content by pasting the URL of your feed into a feedreader …

 (Paste the feed URL into a feed reader to view the feed content.
-Image Source: http://feedreader.com/online)
+Source: http://feedreader.com/online)

-Like feed readers, WordPress also has the ability to process RSS feeds and convert these into content that can be read by your visitors.
+Like feedreaders, WordPress also has the ability to process RSS feeds.

-As mentioned earlier, no matter what industry your business is a part of, you can easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply adding their RSS feed.
-You can easily display a range of information on your WordPress site like news, social media comments, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business operates in, you could easily add to your site the latest news from an industry-related government department or authoritative site in your industry by simply adding their feed.
+You can easily display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-First, Find a website that publishes content that you would like to add to your sidebar and copy its RSS feed …
+copy the feed URL from a website containing content that you would like to add to your sidebar …

-Refresh your browser.
-The content from the RSS feed will now show on the sidebar …
+Load your website in your browser.
+The content can now be seen on your sidebar …

 Add Your WordPress RSS Feed To Search Consoles